-With this in mind, we are sharing a few tips on how to reduce the environmental impact of your business.
+With this in mind, here are few tips to make your business ecofriendly.

 Whether you run a small office or a giant warehouse, recycling waste is a simple but effective green tactic.
 Food, plastics, aluminium, cardboard – have separate bins and encourage all employees to use them correctly to make your business ecofriendly.

 Anything that can’t be recycled should be properly taken care of, with special attention being given to government guidelines on the disposal of toxic, chemical or medical waste.